 Last month I showed you how to take rusty, crusty farm tools and turn them into farmhouse decor.
 For today’s project, I chose two different thrifted planters: (1) a plastic swan found at a local thrift shop (2) a metal tub from my mother.
 Not only are they both in solid state, but also really don’t look well together as-is and could use a bit of updating.

 If you’re not familiar with my faux zinc finish tutorial, you can all the details on how to achieve this look over there.
 Take a minute to catch yourself up to speed…I’ll wait. 🙂 Here’s a close look at my other project.

 These two planters are going to be part of our ginormous patio makeover project.
 I plan to give more details on that later this week, so stop back to see!

-Now, what could be more easy than updating with spray paint?Seriously, you can buy the zinc in a can, but before we do that to a plastic planter, we need to use a special plastic primer.
+Now, what could be easier than updating with spray paint?Seriously, you can buy the zinc in a can, but before we do that to a plastic planter, we need to use a special plastic primer.

 Here there are ready for the next layer.
 Lookin’ spiffy, eh?

-Don’t they look great and you would never know they weren’t some pricey Restoration Hardware finds.
+Don’t they look great?
+Likewise, you would never know they weren’t some pricey Restoration Hardware finds.